-- Counterparty credit risk is defined as risk associated with unexpected changes in the credit-worthiness of counterparties. - Liquidity risk is defined as risk associated with unexpected changes in liquidity supply or demand relating to the selling of assets, access to liquid funds, the ability to meet contractual demands or default - Market risk is defined as risk associated with unexpected changes in external markets, prices or rates related to general market movements or specific assets including, but not limited to, equity, fixed income, credit, real estate, commodities and other alternative assets as well as macro factors including changes in interest rates and currencies. - Pension obligation risk is defined as risk to a firm caused by its contractual or other liabilities to or with respect to a pension scheme.
+- Counterparty credit risk is defined as risk associated with unexpected changes in the credit-worthiness of counterparties. - Liquidity risk is defined as the risk of the Group failing to maintain adequate levels of financial resources to enable it to meet its financial obligations as they fall due. - Market risk is defined as the risk that the fair value or future cash flows of financial instruments will fluctuate because of changes in market prices. - Pension obligation risk is defined as risk to a firm caused by its contractual or other liabilities to or with respect to a pension scheme.